 Medications can help patients in pain lead a more active life.
 Medications work best when combined with other pain management methods, such as exercise, relaxation, tobacco cessation and weight loss (if needed).
-All APM providers are trained in medication management.
 Each patient may respond differently to medications.
 Medications are chosen based on their prospective benefit, cost, potential for side effects and the patient’s other medical conditions.

 What is Medication Management Therapy?

 Medication management therapy – or MTM – is a treatment system used by doctors and pharmacists to ensure that patients are receiving optimal therapeutic outcomes for the prescription medications that they may be taking.
 Medication Management Therapy is used to cover a broad range of professional activities, such as:

 - Performing patient assessments or a comprehensive review of prescriptions and their possible interaction or side effects.

 - Formulating both short and long term medication treatment plans.

 - Monitoring the safety and efficacy of any and all prescription medication plans.

 - Ensuring directional or instruction-based compliance through patient education.